 In the initial phase, the charging stations will be equipped with Bharat DC-001, the standard compatible with EV models of Tata Motors and Mahindra & Mahindra.

-Interestingly, users will be able to charge with a mobile app, ElectriFi, and even book a time slot, ET reported.
+As per the reports,the users will be able to charge with a mobile app, ElectriFi, and even book a time slot.The Power Ministry had in December mandated charging stations to be equipped with all three standards, ending months of ambiguity.

 Charging stations not to be equipped with all three standards

-In the initial phase, the report said, charging stations will be equipped with Bharat DC-001, the standard compatible with EV models of Tata Motors and Mahindra & Mahindra, while there will be space and interconnection facility available to accommodate European CCS and Japan’s CHAdeMO in each station.
+As per the report,the charging stations will be equipped with Bharat DC-001, the standard compatible with EV models of Tata Motors and Mahindra & Mahindra, while there will be space and interconnection facility available to accommodate European CCS and Japan’s CHAdeMO in each station.

 EESL plans to equip these stations with the remaining standards in the second half of the year, when several foreign automakers are expected to roll out their EVs in India.